New Zealand

 9. Christchurch

 Kia ora, New Zealand!
 We’re adapting to driving on the left side of the road and almost ran over our first possum.
-Very cliche.
-We learned that there are 7 possums for every one person in NZ.
+Very cliché — we’re like every other tourist who arrives here.
+We learned that there are 7 possums for every one person in NZ, which means we’re going to have plenty more opportunities to practice our possum-avoidance skills.

 We woke up to the “baa” sound of three orphan lambs being bottle-fed on the farm hosting our Airbnb stay.
-The early rise was worth it when we saw the view that surrounded us: rolling green hills dotted with sheep, a beautiful lake and blue skies.
+Not a bad alarm clock, honestly.
+The early rise was worth it when we saw the view that surrounded us: rolling green hills dotted with sheep (so many sheep), a beautiful lake, and blue skies.
+This is the New Zealand we imagined.
 We then drove to Rotorua, where we immersed ourselves in Maori culture: our new Airbnb host is Maori and taught us a lot, and then we went to the humorous and educational Tamaki Maori village experience.

 Chief of the Tamaki village, in traditional clothing.

-Today we visited a nearby geothermal park, where we saw neon blue and bright orange lakes, lots of geysers, and bizarre birds.
-Eric names every new bird we see in a convincing way: “look, there’s a red headed snake fisher,” and “over there it’s a spray tailed tarmigeon,” and then “wow, a rare blue-crested rabbit finch.”
-(Bea is pretty sure that Eric can correctly identify bald eagles, but that’s about it.)
+Today we visited a nearby geothermal park, where we saw impressive geysers and lakes of shocking colors — neon blue and bright orange, almost as if someone had dumped paint in them.
+Add to that a great variety of bizarre birds.
+Eric names every new bird we see: “Look, there’s a red-headed snake fisher,” and “over there it’s a spray-tailed tarmigeon,” and then “wow, a rare blue-crested rabbit finch.”
+He delivers these proclamations with such confidence that you’d almost believe him.
+(Bea is pretty sure that Eric can correctly identify bald eagles.
+Maybe seagulls, too, but that’s about it.)

 Day 4: Rotorua

 Today we drove from Rotorua to New Plymouth, visiting the Waitomo caves on the way.
-Bea is easily impressed by caves, but Eric, who has led caving expeditions in the US, is not.
-So you can trust him when he says he was very impressed with these caves.
+Bea is easily impressed by caves — any cave, really — but Eric, who has led caving expeditions in the US, is decidedly not.
+So you can trust him when he says he was impressed with these caves.
+High praise.
 We first walked through the upper chambers, threading our way between stalactites and stalagmites.
 Then we descended to the lower level, where we boarded a small boat and floated silently into the darkness.
 The entire ceiling was covered with glowworms!
-It looked like someone had set up teal Christmas lights throughout the interior of the cave.
+It looked like we were floating through a galaxy of teal-tinted stars.
 So beautiful!

 We had planned to hike close to Mount Taranaki to get a good view of this impressive volcano, but when we woke up this morning, it was completely cloudy and rainy.
-No view of the mountain.
+No view of the mountain whatsoever.
 We debated, reminded each other of all the awesome no-view rainy hikes we’ve done in the Pacific Northwest, and decided to go anyway.
 During the hike, the rain turned to hail, and then to snow.
 It was below freezing.
-We considered turning back several times, but we persisted.
-Then, as we got close to our destination (after 2300 feet or 700 meters of hard-earned elevation gain), the snow stopped, the clouds opened up, and the mountain revealed itself!!!
+We considered turning back several times, but we persisted out of sheer stubbornness.
+Then, as we got close to our destination (after 2300 feet or 700 meters of hard-earned elevation gain), the snow stopped, the clouds opened up, and the mountain revealed itself!

 It was a glorious way to see this isolated snow-capped peak, and perhaps our excitement led us to overstay a bit.
-We departed as the sun was going down, and completed our adventure by descending through the forest in deep twilight, eventually using our headlamp to navigate the dark path.
-It was fully night by the time we emerged from the forest at the trailhead, where we were rewarded with a clear sky full of stars and the Milky Way galaxy.
+Or maybe more than a bit.
+We departed as the sun was going down, and completed our adventure by descending through the forest in deep twilight, eventually using headlamps to navigate the dark path.
+It was fully night by the time we emerged from the forest at the trailhead, where we were rewarded with a cloudless sky and a stunning view of the Milky Way galaxy.
 What an awesome day!
+Worth every freezing moment.

 Today we drove from New Plymouth to Wellington, arriving just in time to go on a tour of the Weta studios.
 Weta is the company behind all the props and special effects of many of our favorite movies, including “District 9,” “Chappie,” “Ghost in the Shell,” and “Lord of the Rings.”
-Traveling off-season comes with many perks, including being the only ones on the Weta tour (booking a private tour is prohibitively expensive).
+As nerds, this was basically a pilgrimage.
+Traveling off-season comes with many perks, including being the only ones on the Weta tour (booking a private tour is prohibitively expensive, so we basically lucked into it).

 Our guide specializes in metal and leather work, and made much of the chain mail and armor seen in “The Hobbit.”
-We heard lots of stories about the ingenuity and speed with which new props and costumes are made.
-Plus Eric got to try on a helmet our guide made for one of the dwarves in the movie.
-It was fun to see the robot costume from “I Am Mother,” the weapons and aliens from “District 9,” Green Goblin’s outfit from “Spiderman 2,” and many more.
+We heard lots of stories about the ingenuity and speed with which new props and costumes are made — creativity under pressure is clearly their specialty.
+Plus Eric got to try on a helmet that our guide made for one of the dwarves in the movie.
+We saw the robot costume from “I Am Mother,” the weapons and aliens from “District 9,” Green Goblin’s outfit from “Spiderman 2,” and many more.
 We also got to watch two sculptors at work, creating super cool masks — maybe for a future movie?
+The whole experience felt like being let into a secret world where imagination becomes reality.

 We ended the day with an excellent dinner at Apachè, a local Vietnamese restaurant.
 We’ve mostly been cooking our own meals so far, so it was nice to eat out for a change.

 We are now in Picton, after having taken the ferry from the north island to the south island.
-We’re looking forward to exploring!
+The ferry ride itself was beautiful, winding through the Marlborough Sounds.
+We’re looking forward to exploring the south island!

 • Te Papa Museum